Habenaliy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 to change mode of a file -rwxr-x-wx 1 chmod--reference==olleh hello to make the permission of hello as the same as olleh su chmod -R +111 */ to add all permissions to the subdirectories
+chmod 753 to change mode of a file -rwxr-x-wx 1 chmod--reference==olleh hello to make the permission of hello as the same as olleh su chmod -R +111 */ to add all permissions to the subdirectories mkdir -m 751 crearin a directory with specified permissions